CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 2. Click New codespace.
 Click Select a repository, choose your Lab3 repo.
 Click main, US East, 2-core (the free mode), and Create codespace.

 3. The files from Lab3 should show up on the left side (you may have to click the Explorer icon - roll your cursor over the icons on the left).
 You should be able to view them.
-Hover the cursor on the three-line icon on the left side and click the +file (it's an open square) icon, name the new file devcontainer.json.
+Hover the cursor on the three-line icon on the left side and click File->New file, name the new file devcontainer.json.
 Edit the file to contain these lines:

 ```
 {